oAlEvItem.Acknowledge sUserNote, tTimeAck

 |tTimeAck||[optional] (Date) The acknowledge time of the alarm.
 If not used, the acknowledge time equals to the time of calling this method.|

-Entries with assigned value are separated by a semicolon, for example "ackerid:operator1;lang:en;".
+Entries are in format PmNamedValues, for example "ackerid:operator1;lang:en;".

 "ackerid:xx;" - Identifier of user that acknowledged the alarm.
 This identifier is defined in the AckerId property of the corresponding alarm and will also be written to disk into the AckerId column (if this column is enabled for writing to disc).
 If the parameter is not entered then the identifier of user that acknowledged the alarm is used (local user or network user).
 For example"ackerid:operator1;".